 Coming to the chemotherapy sessions, I would also like to point out that traveling for the cycles can not only be an expensive affair but also time-consuming.
 Thus, it was essential for us to look for an easily accessible hospital.
 Though we love our mother and wanted her to recover as soon as possible, we realized that traveling daily or even regularly, for that matter, would lead to increased physical fatigue and stress for her.
 In total, my mother took around three to four cycles of chemotherapy and was later admitted for 45 days for radiation.
 Though I do not precisely remember the number of radiation sittings, it proved to be more than helpful and cured my mother completely.

-Presently, my mother is hail and hearty and a proud breast cancer survivor.
+Presently, my mother is hale and hearty and a proud breast cancer survivor.
 She took the time to recover from her cancer battle, but she has truly set an example in our family.
 She is a strong lady who fought bravely and showed us that anything is possible with courage.
 It was a tough time when she found out that she had stage II cancer, but she took it in her stride, and her aim to heal did not quiver even once.
 She was very positive about the whole scenario and motivated all of us.

 My mother suffered from depression when she was unable to sleep at night and faced excessive hair loss.
 Initially, my sister stayed with us and helped my mother.
 Then, every member of the family joined hands, and we left no stone unturned to create a positive vibe.
 Right from my father to my brothers and sisters-in-law, everyone supported each other.
 This is how she became a proud breast cancer survivor.

+A healthy lifestyle can help you stay away from cancer.
+In case you are already a fighter, these little things can help you combat the painful chemo session better.
 I want to educate everyone to create a positive atmosphere for the cancer fighter.
 He or she is anyway going through a lot, and the last thing they need is any negativity.
 You must keep smiling and help them pass every hurdle.